White Monastery: Description of the monastery

 The only surviving piece of the original monastery is its church complex, which was built in the Basilica style.
-It has six entrances; three centrally placed in the north, south, and west walls.
+It has six entrances: three centrally placed in the north, south, and west walls.
 The other three are located south of the west wall, east of the south wall, and east of the north wall.
-Its outer appearance resembles an Ancient Egyptian Temple.
+Its outer appearance resembles an Egyptian temple.
 It has a combination of exo- and eso-narthex leading into the body of the original church.
-This body, which is now an open courtyard, contains a nave flanked by two isles.
-They are being separated from the nave by long rows of columns with a returned isle in the west to define the eso-narthex.
+This body, which is now an open courtyard, contains a nave flanked by two aisles.
+They are separated from the nave by long rows of columns with a returned isle in the west to define the eso-narthex.
 There existed atop these isles mezzanine galleries, as evidenced by the two rows of windows seen on the walls.
-To realize the grand style of this 5th century basilica, one needs only to observe the dimension of this open courtyard (no roof).
-It measures 172 feet long by 76 feet wide, of which the nave occupies half that width.
+The grand style of this 5th-century basilica includes an open courtyard measuring 172 feet by 76 feet, of which the nave occupies half that width.

 The current Church now occupies what used to be the choir and the sanctuary areas.
-This is separated from the open court by a solid red brick wall, of Middle Ages construction with doors and windows.
+This is separated from the open court by a solid red brick wall, of medieval construction, with doors and windows.
 The original sanctuary was built in a trefoil style with three apses.
 It is a step higher than the nave in the open court.
-The rectangular space, defined by the apses to its north, south and east sides, used to serve as the altar for the greater basilica.
+The rectangular space, defined by the apses to its north, south and east sides, served as the altar for the basilica.
 Now the altar is located within the central or eastern apse.
 The rest of the space is now integrated into the nave of the current Church.
 There is also a new iconostasis made with solid wood and adorned by small icons on its top register.
 The current sanctuary in the central apse is actually divided into three.
-The middle one is dedicated to Saint Shenouda the Archimandrite, the southern one to the Virgin Mary, and the northern one to Saint George.
+The middle one is dedicated to Saint Shenouda the Archimandrite, the southern one to the Mary, mother of Jesus, and the northern one to Saint George.

 The original three apses are of magnificent construction.
 Each contains two registers of columns separated by a decorative frieze and surmounted by architraves.
 Between the columns there lie the niches.
-The horizontal cross-section of the niches in each register alternate between rectangular and circular.
-The semidome of each is decorated with beautiful design.
+The horizontal cross-section of the niches in each register alternates between rectangular and circular.
+The semidome of each is decorated with a beautiful design.
 Above the registers lies the majestic semidome.
-There paintings than can be distinguished in these semidomes.
-The one in the central apse has a painting of the Pantokrator and the four evangelists.
+There paintings can be distinguished in these semidomes.
+The one in the central apse has a painting of the Christ Pantocrator and the four evangelists.
 In the northern apse, there is a depiction of the dormition of the Virgin Mary.
 The southern apse has a representation of the resurrection with the two Mary's and two angels.